 I guess a general problem is that there are simply too many applications.
-Most often, applications are quite impersonal, and applicants have not informed themselves very well about the requirements and possibilities to carry out PhDs in my group at Monash University.
-So, the sheer volume of emails combined with a perceived lack of specificity on the applicants’ side, leads to treating many of the emails as spam really.
+Most often, applications are quite impersonal, and applicants have not informed themselves very well about the requirements and possibilities to carrying out PhDs in my group at Monash University.
+So, the sheer volume of emails combined with a perceived lack of specificity on the applicants’ side, leads to treating many of the emails as spam.
 I am aware that this also excludes many certainly capable prospective students, and I wish I had a better way of filtering them, but then I try to be fair to everyone.

 I would not expect students to know about my minimum requirements for financial support.
-The system is not transparent enough to allow for outside judgment really.
+The system is not transparent enough to allow for outside judgment.
 Having said that, a certain self-awareness is often useful.
-I would say that most applicants have reasonable grades though as far as I can judge, even if only a few are actually good enough to come into consideration from a university threshold point of view.
+I would say that most applicants have reasonable grades though as far as I can judge, even if only a few are good enough to come into consideration from a university threshold point of view.

 What I do expect though is that applicants, first of all, provide me with all relevant details rather than making me ask for all of them (you can see my motivation to do so is low for unsolicited applications).
 And I expect people to look into my group, and our research, and be able to show why they want to do research with me.
 90% of applications I receive fail at this point.
 This sends the message of either a) they do not care what they work on, or b) they want to work on their interest, but they do not care if that aligns with my group.
 Both are immediate killer arguments to discard the application.

 an Assistant Professor in the Department of Materials at ETH Zürich, Switzerland